raniceyue/questcrunch/_pages/our-process.md

 ### Prototype 4th Iteration
 For the 4th iteration, after gathering insights from our [Real User Evaluation](/questcrunch/evaluation/#user-evaluation), we decided to do one last polish of our application's user interface based on the feedback given by our real users.

+We sought to fix the design issues raised from the evaluation, and made further changes to standardise the styling of our components, and made certain labels easier to comprehend so that our application would be easier to navigate through.
+Thus resulted in our fourth and final prototype for the application.

 {% include figure
     image_path="/images/v4.png"